Digital Marketing Agency | SEO, Paid Social & PPC

 Tor is a software program that was developed by the United States Naval Research Laboratory to assist users in connecting to the internet anonymously and without being monitored.
 This is how the process goes.

-Therefore, when you do a search for a website, your browser will submit a request to your Internet service provider (ISP), who will then link you to the website.
+Therefore, when you search a website, your browser will submit a request to your Internet service provider (ISP), who will then link you to the website.
 Users of Tor do not connect directly to the website itself when using the service.
 They connect instead to the Tor network, which provides anonymity through the use of onion routing.
-In order to accomplish this, the user will not use their standard web browser; rather, they will utilize Tor, which is software that facilitates user connections to the Tor network.
+To accomplish this, the user will not use their standard web browser; rather, they will utilize Tor, which is software that facilitates user connections to the Tor network.

 Sending data to the ISP: All user requests are routed to your internet service provider, just as they would be if you were accessing the internet without Tor.
 That stated, when users are using the Tor network, traffic is not routed directly from the client to the website.
 Instead, information is delivered to the Tor network’s entrance node for processing.
 Due to this, the ISP does not have any knowledge regarding the eventual destination of the client’s request.
 All it knows is that the data is being transferred from the client to a Tor entry node.